Comparisons

 Say you run one modest meditation app and are weighing a second app in the sleep-sounds niche.

-For the app you have, Appfigures is the right instrument: sync your account, watch real downloads and subscription revenue, get review alerts, track your keyword ranks.
-No estimate can compete with your own ledger.
+For the app you have, Appfigures is the right instrument: sync your account, watch real downloads and subscription revenue, get review alerts and reply to them from the same screen.
+No estimate can compete with your own ledger, and GetAppNiche cannot reply to a single review.

 For the app you’re considering, the ledger doesn’t exist yet.
-So you work the other side: run the top three sleep-sounds apps through the free revenue lookup — no account needed — to see whether the niche clears your bar at all.
-If it does, a trial gets you the full loop: compare the top ten side by side on estimated revenue, downloads, ratings, and update cadence; open the leaders’ developer portfolio pages to see if they’re solo builders or funded studios; run the keyword set through the gap analysis to find terms the incumbents rank poorly for; and mine their one-star reviews for the complaint your app will fix.
+So you work the other side: run the top three sleep-sounds apps through the free revenue lookup — free — to see whether the niche clears your bar at all.
+If it does, Pro gets you the full loop: compare the top ten side by side on estimated revenue, downloads, ratings, and update cadence; open the leaders’ developer portfolio pages to see if they’re solo builders or funded studios; run the keyword set through the gap analysis to find terms the incumbents rank poorly for, then watch those App Store positions day by day as you build; and mine their one-star reviews — App Store and Google Play both, since half the complaints live on the other store — for the flaw your app will fix.
 Export the shortlist to CSV and make the call.

 Two tools, two jobs, no overlap wasted.
 The estimates stay directional — that’s what they’re for — and your real numbers stay real.